Coronavirus again dominates campaign as Trump struggles to regain political ground

 Trump’s campaign plans to battle back with a range of in-person events built upon the idea of swiftly returning to the pre-pandemic normal.
 Notably, however, its plan was released by campaign manager Bill Stepien, who is in isolation after contracting the coronavirus.

-Vice President Pence, who is scheduled to debate the Democratic vice-presidential nominee, Sen. Kamala D. Harris (D-Calif.) on Wednesday in Utah, is planning to continue campaigning in person, acting as a temporary campaign headliner while the president is out of commission.
+Vice President Pence, who is scheduled to debate the Democratic vice-presidential nominee, Sen. Kamala D. Harris (D-Calif.), on Wednesday in Utah, is planning to continue campaigning in person, acting as a temporary campaign headliner while the president is out of commission.

 On Thursday, at least nine Trump surrogates will fan out in key battleground states.
 Donald Trump Jr. will host an event in Panama City Beach, Fla., while Eric Trump will make two appearances in North Carolina.
 A “Women for Trump” bus tour — featuring presidential daughter-in-law Lara Trump and campaign aides — will stop in Pennsylvania, near the Ohio border.